-- New in OpenGL4.1: Program Pipeline Object - Encapsulates a preconfigured pipeline of shaders - glGenProgramPipeline(), glDeleteProgramPipeline() - Allocates and deallocates such objects - glBindProgramPipeline(id) - Activates the pipeline for draw commands and other operation - glUseProgramStages(pipeline, stages, program) - Binds the program to the indicated shader stages of the pipeline - Program must be linked as "separable" - Special rules apply to handling input/output variables of shaders - glGetProgramBinary(...) - Obtains back a compiled and linked program as a binary object - glProgramBinary(...) - Loads a shader binary into an allocated program object - Must have been created on same/"compatible" HW/SW
+- New in OpenGL4.1: Program Pipeline Object - Encapsulates a preconfigured pipeline of shaders - glGenProgramPipeline(), glDeleteProgramPipeline() - Allocates and deallocates such objects - glBindProgramPipeline(id) - Activates the pipeline for draw commands and other operation - glUseProgramStages(pipeline, stages, program) - Binds the program to the indicated shader stages of the pipeline - Program must be linked as "separable" (a la "shared library", DLL) - Special rules apply to handling input/output variables of shaders - glGetProgramBinary(...) - Obtains back a compiled and linked program as a binary object - glProgramBinary(...) - Loads a shader binary into an allocated program object - Must have been created on same/"compatible" HW/SW